-Visitors and local will be able to learn more about Guernsey's fascinating history and nautical past during the 6 week long 2016 Channel Islands Heritage Festival which takes place from March 25 until May 10.
+Visitors and local were able to learn more about Guernsey's fascinating history and nautical past during the 6 week long 2016 Channel Islands Heritage Festival which took place from March 25 until May 10.

 With burial mounds dating back to Neolithic times around 6,500 years ago, the islands formed part of Normandy from 933, forging a link that survives locally in Norman Law, surnames and Dgèrnésiais, the local language.
 And it was the Norman invasion of Britain in 1066 that formed the bedrock of Guernsey’s relationship with the British Crown as it is today.
 But that relationship with the Crown hasn’t remained unchallenged, with the risk of French invasion a threat throughout the ages.